 The legacy of that training was what do you want to say?

 What do you want to say, with the camera as the tool of choice?

 Surface stuff doesn’t interest me.

-But you fascinate me in your capacity to create, strive and succeed.
+But you fascinate me in your capacity to hold the vision, no matter what.

-Together we capture what you’re most proud of.
+Together we capture what really matters to you.
 It unfolds in real time.
 It feels comfortable and relaxed.

 The magic lives in the moments between the moments.

 The ones you promise yourself you’ll never forget.

 Your photos are carefully crafted to be true, soulful and resonate.

 People say they feel real or alive.